Tutoriel & patron | Sac banane en cuir - 2 tailles

 zipper

-leather banana - tutorialleather banana bag 1 closure
+leather banana - tutorialleather banana 1 closure

 free banana pouch tutorial